petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-favicon-client-extension.md

 ## Examine the Client Extension

 The theme favicon client extension is in the sample workspace's `client-extensions/sample-theme-favicon/` folder.
-It is defined in the `client-extension.yaml` file in this folder:
+It is defined in the `client-extension.yaml` file:

 ```yaml
 sample-theme-favicon: